-Our laboratories around the world are helping to improve cancer treatments, fight the growing problem of antibiotic resistance, catch criminals, safeguard the health of bees, ensure our food and water is safe, determine paternity, and beat viruses like COVID-19.
+Our laboratories around the world are helping to improve cancer treatments, catch criminals, safeguard the health of bees, ensure our food and water is safe, determine paternity, and beat viruses like COVID-19.
 Underpinning our work in these areas and more, Eurofins has one of the world's largest and most varied databases, rich with fingerprints of thousands upon thousands of foodstuffs and drugs.